JeffIrwin/rubik-js/about.md

 - `r`, `u`, `l`, `d`, `f`, `b`

 ### Rubik's algorithms
-This CLI game is almost impossible to play without a physical cube in front of you to aid in muscle memory.
+This game is almost impossible to play without a physical cube in front of you to aid in muscle memory.
 For help, here are some algorithms that can be copy-pasted into gameplay.

 #### First layer
 If you don't know these algorithms, you're gonna have a bad time.
 [Maybe start here.](https://www.rubiks.com/en-us/how-to-solve-rubiks-cube)